40min/buyspy/docs/IMPLEMENTATION_PLAN.md

 -   **Task 6.2: Create Docker Compose Configuration**
     -   Create a `docker-compose.yml` file.
-    -   Define two services:
+    -   Define the service:
-        1.  `agent-server`: Builds from the `Dockerfile` and runs the FastAPI app.
+        1.  `telegram-bot`: Builds from the `Dockerfile` and runs `uv run python telegram_bot.py`.
-        2.  `telegram-poller`: Also builds from the `Dockerfile` but overrides the command to run `uv run python scripts/run_telegram_bot.py`.
+    -   Configure environment variables and volume mounts for the `.env` file.
-    -   Configure networking so the `telegram-poller` can communicate with the `agent-server`.
+    -   Ensure proper signal handling for graceful shutdown in containers.

 -   **Task 6.3: Document Deployment**
     -   Add clear, concise instructions to the `README.md` on how to deploy the application using `docker-compose up`.